 Charlene is an Audit Partner in KPMG’s Metro New York Public Sector practice.
 She has been with KPMG for over 30 years and exclusively serves nonprofit organizations.
 Charlene has extensive experience serving as engagement partner on many significant nonprofit audit engagements.
 In this capacity, she has assisted clients with implementing new accounting standards, developed and presented training courses in technical and industry topics to clients, and participated in the firm’s quality reviews.
 Charlene was a recipient of the Tribute to Women in Industry Award by the YWCA.
 She is a member of the American Institute of Certified Public Accountants.
 Charlene received her BS in accounting from the University of Scranton and is a certified CPA in New York, New Jersey, Connecticut, and Pennsylvania.

-Roland is the new Executive Director of Building Together and former President and CEO of the Waterfront Alliance.
+Roland is a consultant.
 A lifetime New Yorker, Roland Lewis has worked in the field of community development since 1984.
 For nine years, he served as a partner in the law firm of Dellapa, Lewis, and Perseo, whose clients included nonprofit organizations, civic groups, churches, cooperative corporations, and private real estate developers.
 In 1997 Roland became the executive director of Habitat for Humanity New York City.
 He led the organization for 10 years, guiding it to become one of the top producers in the region and a nationally emulated model for Habitat for Humanity locations in other urban settings.
 In early 2007, Roland took the helm of the Waterfront Alliance.
 Under his leadership, the Waterfront Alliance has organized a powerful constituency for a better waterfront.
 It has instituted new programs, initiated and helped create a new waterfront plan for the City of New York, and become the leading waterfront policy organization in the New York region, known nationally and internationally.
 Recognized as a community development, waterfront, and nonprofit expert, Roland has written extensively and spoken widely on these topics.